 This system establishes and maintains the integrity of title to estates and interests in land in New Zealand.
 This includes the cadastral survey and geodetic sub-systems.

-The Property Rights System aims to provide New Zealanders certainty regarding their rights and responsibilities.
-This includes maintaining the Torrens system of land title in New Zealand.
+The Property Rights System provides New Zealanders certainty regarding their land ownership and related rights and responsibilities.
+This is underpinned by the Torrens land registration system which guarantees title.

 Who is involved in the property rights system?